Incarceration in the United States: Conditions

 Solitary confinement is widely used in U.S. prisons, yet it is underreported by most states, while some do not report it at all.
 Isolation of prisoners has been condemned by the UN in 2011 as a form of torture.
 At over 80,000 at any given time, the U.S. has more prisoners confined in isolation than any other country in the world.
 In Louisiana, with 843 prisoners per 100,000 citizens, there have been prisoners, such as the Angola Three, held for as long as forty years in isolation.
 A June 2023 study by Solitary Watch found that over 120,000 people on any given day are in solitary confinement in the United States.
+Researchers have analyzed data from a cross-sectional 2016 survey conducted by the US Bureau of Justice Statistics and found evidence that solitary confinement has been used disproportionately against inmates of marginalized racial and ethnic groups.

 In 1999, the Supreme Court of Norway refused to extradite American hashish-smuggler Henry Hendricksen, as they declared that US prisons do not meet their minimum humanitarian standards.

 In 2011, some 885 people died while being held in local jails (not in prisons after being convicted of a crime and sentenced) throughout the United States.
 According to federal statistics, roughly 4,400 inmates die in U.S. prisons and jails annually, excluding executions.

 As of September 2013, condoms for prisoners are only available in the U.S. State of Vermont (on September 17, 2013, the California Senate approved a bill for condom distribution inside the state's prisons, but the bill was not yet law at the time of approval) and in county jails in San Francisco.

-In September 2016, a group of corrections officers at Holman Correctional Facility have gone on strike over safety concerns and overcrowding.
+In September 2016, a group of corrections officers at Holman Correctional Facility went on strike over safety concerns and overcrowding.
 Prisoners refer to the facility as a "slaughterhouse" as stabbings are a routine occurrence.

+The U.S. Department of Justice filed a lawsuit against the state of Alabama along with the Alabama Department of Corrections in December of 2020 over unconstitutional conditions within their prisons.
+The lawsuit followed a federal investigation into prisoner complaints that alleged failure by the prison system to provide "adequate protection from prisoner-on-prisoner violence and prisoner-on-prisoner sexual abuse", safe and sanitary conditions as well as allegations of prison staff using excessive force on inmates.

 During the coronavirus disease 2019 (COVID-19) pandemic in the U.S., the Centers for Disease Control and Prevention (CDC) requested health data from 54 state and territorial health department jurisdictions.
 32 (86%) of 37 jurisdictions that responded reported at least one confirmed COVID-19 case among inmates or staff members.
 As of April 21, 2020, there were 4,893 cases and 88 deaths among inmates and 2,778 cases and 15 deaths among staff members.